Elsa Mars: Development

 Elsa Mars' style, fashion, and character are widely speculated to be based on Marlene Dietrich — a popular entertainer during World War II.

 Ryan Murphy worked with Jessica Lange to research potential characters for season 4.
-During the process, Murphy was inspired to create Elsa Mars based on Lange's fascination for the carnival word.
+During the process, Murphy was inspired to create Elsa Mars based on Lange's fascination for the carnival world.
 It has been rumored that Elsa Mars' style, appearance, and character are loosely based on World War II entertainer, Marlene Dietrich.
 In an interview with The Hollywood Reporter, Murphy claimed that "Jessica Lange has always wanted to play a Marlene Dietrich figure, and now she gets to."
 David Bowie also served as a minor form of inspiration for the character – with Murphy connecting Elsa's last name "Mars" to Bowie's song "Life on Mars."

 Jessica Lange was cast for the role of Elsa Mars before official development of Freak Show began.
 According to Lange, Ryan Murphy specifically created the character for her, and the two worked on Elsa's characterization shortly thereafter.
 It was confirmed in 2014 that Elsa Mars would be Lange's last performance on American Horror Story, and that Freak Show would be her last season in the anthology series.
+However, Lange returned to the series in 2018.

+In early 2026, it was announced that Jessica Lange was returning to American Horror Story for the show's thirteenth season, with an undisclosed role.
+In July, Ryan Murphy revealed that Lange would be reprising all four of her previous characters in a Avengers-like ensemble, including Elsa Mars.
+The return of the character was confirmed in a trailer for American Horror Story: 13 on 10 September 2026.